lazyindu/v9.5/README.md

  - Thanks To Gangster Baby Repo for rename feature.
  - Thanks to Adarsh for file-to-link repo.
  - Thanks to TG@SiliconOfficial for sharing me Cute_Repo to improve LazyPrincess.
- - Thanks TO TG@Rk_botowner
- - Thanks TO TG@DeletedFromEarth
  - Thanks To All Everyone In This Journey

 ### Note